About The People's Money

 Community-based organizations further develop the ideas into project proposals and apply to implement through a competitive process.
 When selected, the Civic Engagement Commission works with the organizations to ensure the projects are successfully completed.

 Be part of something meaningful.
-Assemblies are a new and growing way for everyday people to have a direct say in how decisions are made.
+Assemblies are a growing way for everyday people to have a direct say in how decisions are made in their local government.
 Now, you can be part of it right here in New York City.
-As a Borough Assembly Member, you'll help decide how public money is spent in your community—through real, in-person conversations that lead to real change as part of The People's Money.
-This is a chance to represent your borough, amplify community voices, and help turn public ideas into funded projects.
-Apply today to take your seat at the table.
+As a Borough Assembly Member, you'll help decide how public money is spent in your community—through real, in-person conversations that lead to real change as part of The People's Money - NYC's citywide participatory budgeting process.
+To learn more about the process visit The People's Money website.

 Visit the People's Money website to learn how the process works and see what projects have been funded in your community!